3d viewer control

 You can then connect this component to the Set environment URL slot.

-See environment URL property & 3d viewer docs for more details about environment files in general.
+See environment URL property for more details about environment files in general.

 Auto focus camera